 These birds love foraging and free-ranging.
 In other words, they cannot be confined.
 A massive contributor to their delicious meat is their freedom, to be more specific, the unique terrain they roam around.
 In conclusion, the flavor is due to their intake, which is fully supported by giving them enough freedom.

 This breed is not very easy to find, so poultry owners can label it rare, especially the blue variants.
 These white hens lay white eggs.
-They carry their bodies with confidence, and strength is exuded to how they bring themselves about.
+They carry their bodies with confidence, and strength is exuded in how they bring themselves about.

 These chickens are reasonably fast in growing.
 Their weight is seemingly very balanced and controlled.
 They grow fast but do not grow to the point of imbalance like other chickens.
 Learn more about La Bresse Gauloise Chicken.

-9. White Plymouth Rock Chickens
+White Plymouth Rock Chickens

-- Main Use: Egg Production
+• Main Use: Egg Production

-- Weigh: 7.5 – 8.5 lbs
+• Weigh: 7.5 – 8.5 lbs

-- Egg Production: Good
+• Egg Production: Good

-- Egg Color: Brown
+• Egg Color: Brown

-- Egg Size: Large
+• Egg Size: Large

 White Plymouth Rock chickens are raised for their dual purpose.
 These birds are great layers as well as provide great meat.

 Their calm and social personality allows for good backyard chickens.
 They are the all-star chicken in the house.
-They provide you eggs and good meat as well, what an all-rounder!
+They provide you eggs and good meat as well; what an all-rounder!
 These hens produce more than 200 eggs per year.
 They can be brooders with the right nudge and encouragement.

 Their white feathers and yellow skin give off the gentle image of chickens.
 Their feathers are bright white, giving the feeling of having clouds streaked with the rays of the sun walking around your backyard.
 These birds can tolerate being confined but would be happier and livelier if given the freedom to roam around.